aditishenoy/100-days-of-code/log.md

 **Today's Progress**: Figuring out how to get a probability distribution using softmax.

 **Thoughts** Getting frustrated cause I understand the concept but is getting challenging to implement

+### Day 45: February 21, Thursday

+**Today's Progress**: Continued working on this and figured it out today!
+The labels need to be converted to categorical first to change it from a regression to classification problem.

+### Day 46: February 22, Friday

+**Today's Progress**: Fixed some inconsistencies in this code today.
+Finally producing a non-nan output!

+### Day 47: February 24, Sunday

+**Today's Progress**: Worked with loss functions today!